SyedAsadRazaDevops/install-cubejs-opensource-BI-tools-for-mongoDB-to-start/README.md

 ```
 docker-compose --version
 ```
+# 19-install mysql

-# 18-To Deploy on Docker run this command:
+# 20-To Deploy on Docker run this command:

 ```
 docker-compose up